lemanschik/lemanschik/.github/README.md

 ## Takeaways
 We do not allocate what we create.
 When implementing a language VM, there are several choices on how to implement the runtime and standard library.
 We have tried many different approaches over the years: handwritten assembly, C++, self-hosted (i.e., using JavaScript), and more.
 With V8 Torque implemented via Stealify Lang which is a DSL Implementation Framework, we now have our domain-specific language to write ECMAScript and WASIX Compatible built-in Components that do offer nativ system capabilities exposed as zero cost fast call-able handles with buildIn Typesafty and Security.

+This also allows us to make WASIX more productive via Offering Additional WASM Posix with direct bindings to nativ posix standard api's that you can use like any other posix system interactive and none interactive.
+This closes the missing gap and gives us AwesomeOS.